theoludwig/theoludwig/posts/git-ultimate-guide.md

 Git allows:

-- to be able to work with several people on the same codebase.
+- to work with several people on the same codebase.
 - track changes to know who did what and when.
 - revert changes.